ediewilson/cs60-networks/README.md

 To find `labX` check `labX` subfolder.

 ## Copyright Notice
-See LICENSE.md for copyright notice.
+See LICENSE for copyright notice.